AI assistant — not human

 | Copilot Availability | Full availability | Available (GCC) | Limited/rolling availability |

-CMMC Level 2 requires all 110 controls from NIST SP 800-171 Rev 2.
-Microsoft 365 GCC High can address approximately 80 controls through platform configuration.
-The remaining controls require organizational policies and procedures.
+CMMC Level 2 includes all 110 controls from NIST SP 800-171 Rev 2.
+Microsoft 365 GCC High can help with about 80 of these controls through platform setup.
+The other controls need specific organizational policies and procedures.

 | NIST Domain | Controls | M365 GCC High Implementation | Coverage |